mongodb/terraform-provider-mongodbatlas/website/docs/d/serverless_instance.html.markdown

----
-layout: "mongodbatlas"
-page_title: "MongoDB Atlas: serverless instance"
-sidebar_current: "docs-mongodbatlas-datasource-serverless-instance"
-description: |-
-Provides a Serverless Instance.
----

 # Data Source: mongodbatlas_serverless_instance

-`mongodbatlas_serverless_instance` describe a single serverless instance.
+`mongodbatlas_serverless_instance` describes a single serverless instance.
 This represents a single serverless instance that have been created.
 > **NOTE:**  Serverless instances do not support some Atlas features at this time.
 For a full list of unsupported features, see [Serverless Instance Limitations](https://docs.atlas.mongodb.com/reference/serverless-instance-limitations/).